-Hate Studies - Vision for an International, Interdisciplinary Field
+Hate Studies - Toward an Academic Field

 Hate is a distinctive feature of the human condition.
 Despite the inherent dignity and basic goodness of humanity, the dimension of hate in human affairs is widespread, as is its influence and consequence on individual, social, and institutional levels.
 No matter how we define it, hate underlies many of the world’s most serious ethical, legal, and social issues, both yesterday and today.
 More people have died because of hatred than from any other human cause.
 Terrorism, unjust war, crimes against humanity, intergroup violence, and hate crimes are some of the most pressing problems confronting the global community.